-Granny never canned any kind of meat when I was growing up-she still doesn’t-choosing instead to freeze any fresh meat that comes her and Pap’s way.
+Granny never canned any kind of meat when I was growing up.
+She always froze any fresh meat that came her and Pap’s way.
 Not long after I married The Deer Hunter I began hearing stories of the entire Pressley family coming together during hog slaughtering time.

-Even though they detailed the process they used to me more than once over the years I just couldn’t fathom how it would really work.
+Even though they detailed the process more than once over the years I just couldn’t fathom how it could really work.
 Since there was no longer anyone in the family slaughtering hogs, there wasn’t a chance for me to see the process first hand either.

 This is the method they use:

 First they sterilize their jars, lids, and rings-keeping their jars hot.

 Pat out their sausage and brown it on both sides.

 Place as many pieces of hot sausage as they want for a meal in a hot jar.

 Pour 1 to 2 inches of the hot sausage grease/fat into the jar.
 Attach the lid and ring tightly and turn the jar upside down.